eclipse-bluechi/bluechi/doc/man/hirte.conf.5.md

 #### **ManagerPort** (uint16_t)

-The port the manager listens on to establish connections with the `hirte-agents`.
+The port the manager listens on to establish connections with the `hirte-agent`.

 #### **AllowedNodeNames** (string)

 A comma separated list of unique hirte-agent names.
-Only node names mentioned in the list can connect to `hirte`.
+Only nodes with names mentioned in the list can connect to `hirte` manager.
+These names are defined in the agent's configuration file under `NodeName` option (see `hirte-agent.conf(5)`).

 #### **LogLevel** (string)